 4,500 gals of water storage in a buried cistern assuring abundant showers even with a large crowd visiting over a weekend.

 The ranch is 110 acres – divisible into 3 sites under Colorado law.

-Private ½ mile private driveway is easily cleared in winter and laid out to maximize sun melt during snowy months.
-Year around access is easily assured using the typical snow clearing offered by many contractors.
+A private ½ mile private driveway is easily cleared in winter and laid out to maximize sun melt during snowy months.
+Year round access is easily assured using the typical snow clearing offered by many contractors.